AlexiaDelorme/project-cookbook/testing/TESTING.md

 This created a very confusing feedback for the user and the only way to clear that was to remove the data-error/data-success attributes.
 The user still gets feedback thanks to the color of the border-bottom for each individual field but I wanted my form to remain harmonized in terms of feedback.

 I have therefore introduced two anonymous functions to provide feedback to the user.
 Below each ingredient/instruction field I have added an empty div with a class of `.alert-div`.
-When the user changes the textarea field (with a class of `.manual-feedback`), it will add the class `.data-success-manual` to the `.alert-div` element and shows "validated".
+When the user changes the textarea field (with a class of `.manual-feedback`), it will add the class `.data-success-manual` to the `.alert-div` element and shows "validated" as text.
 If the textarea field remains empty then it will display "*required" in red thanks to `.data-error-manual` class.

 ```
 function feedbackChangeFunction() {